 If you have worked with a PIP & proposed a PIA to your creditors, but the creditors have refused your proposal, you can ask the Courts to review it.
 If the Court agrees that the proposal is overall fair and reasonable, using the criteria set out in section 115A of the Personal Insolvency Act 2012, it can impose the proposal on your creditors.

 A trial arrangement is a short-term arrangement, e.g. 3-6 months to prove that an arrangement is possible to your lender or to give a bit more time to put a longer-term sustainable solution in place.
 A borrower might have a number of trial arrangements before the right one is selected – An Abhaile adviser will support you at each stage.

 The Abhaile Scheme is an umbrella brand that coordinates and provides access to a number of State-funded supports for people in long-term mortgage arrears.
 These organisations are MABS, the ISI, Legal Aid Board, Court Services and the Citizens Information Board.
 The scheme is co-funded by the Department of Employment Affairs and Social Protection, and the Department of Justice and Equality.

-So-called “Vulture Funds” are unregulated loan owners (ULO) or credit servicing firms that are commonly referred to as so-called “Vulture” funds as to their nature as they buy up soured loans from lenders at a discount of the loan’s worth.
+So-called “Vulture Funds” are unregulated loan owners (ULO) or credit servicing firms that are commonly referred to as so-called “Vulture” funds as to their nature as they buy up Non-Performing Loans (NPL) from lenders at a discount of the loan’s worth.